capossele/SynchroniCityDataMarketplace/doc/user-guide.rst

 .. note::
    For digital products it is not allowed to update the version using this form.
-Instead it is required to follow the process for upgrading the product version.
+Instead it is required to follow the process for upgrading the data source version.

-The basic information of the product specification is not the only information that can be updated, but it is also possible to update the *Attachments* and the *Relationships* by clicking of the related tab.
+The basic information of the data source specification is not the only information that can be updated, but it is also possible to update the *Attachments* and the *Relationships* by clicking of the related tab.

 .. image:: ./images/user/product22.png